The Chariot and Eight of Cups

 Combination of card The Chariot and card Eight of Cups

-A chariot with the Eight of Cups – a team driving a decisive leap forward.
-The driver glances at the cups left behind and hits the gas.
-This combination often appears during a radical change of course.
-A person discards the old without regret, channeling all energy toward a new goal – whether it's moving, switching careers, or ending relationships that have run their course.
+A chariot paired with the Eight of Cups – a team driving toward a decisive breakthrough.
+The driver takes one last look at the cups left behind and floors it.
+This combination frequently shows up during major life pivots.
+Someone's cutting ties with the old without looking back, pouring all their energy into a fresh start – whether that's relocating, career jumping, or walking away from relationships that have simply run their course.

 Combination of card The Chariot and reversed card Eight of Cups